marshall007/FrenchPress/README.md

 A very tiny, very fast and extremely flexible MVC designed specifically for coffee-script.
 ##[View The Demo](https://github.com/DylanPiercey/FPMusic)

+##News
+Some breaking errors were introduced yesterday.
+If your DOM is not redrawing properly please update.

 ##Download
 The minified js version of French Press can be found in the [bin folder](https://github.com/DylanPiercey/FrenchPress/blob/master/bin/frenchpress.min.js).